Emese92/the-early-birdie/README.md

 ### Login, Register, Logout:

 The authentication pages have the same CSS and layout.
-All three have nice colorful pictures, forms styled with [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) and [box shadow](https://getcssscan.com/css-box-shadow-examples).
+All three have nice colorful pictures, and forms styled with [crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) and [box shadow](https://getcssscan.com/css-box-shadow-examples).
-Messages appear if register, logged in or out, made, delete or edit a booking with a possibility to close it or dissapear automatically.
+Messages appear if registered, logged in or out, made, delete, or edit a booking with a possibility to close it or disappear automatically.

 ![Login](static/images/login.png)
 ![Register](static/images/register.png)